-- (2) A person who contravenes any provision of these Regulations not being a provision referred to in subregulation (7) commits an offence and shall, upon conviction, be liable to a fine, and in the case of a continuing contravention, each day of the contravention shall constitute a separate offence. - (3) In case an aircraft is involved in a contravention and the contravention is by the owner or operator of the aircraft, the aircraft shall be subject to a lien for the penalty. - (4) Any aircraft subject to alien for the purpose of subregulation(5) may be seized by and placed in the custody of the Authority. - (5) The aircraft shall be released from custody of the Authority upon- - (a) payment of the penalty or the amount agreed upon in compromise; - (b) the deposit of a bond in such approved maintenance organisation as the Authority may prescribe, conditioned upon payment of the penalty or the Approved maintenance organisation agreed upon in compromise; and - (c) receiving an order of the court to that effect. - (6) The Authority and any person specifically authorised by name by him or any police officer not below the rank of inspector authorised by name by the Minister, may compound offences under Part A of Schedule 3 to these Regulations by assessing the contravention and requiring the person reasonably suspected of having committed the offence to pay to the Authority a fine not exceeding fifty currency points for provisions referred to in Part A of Schedule 3 to these Regulations. - (7) If any person contravenes any provision specified in Part B of Schedule 3 to these Regulations, he or she shall be liable, on conviction, to a fine not exceeding fifty currency points or to imprisonment for a term of twelve months or to both.
+contravention shall constitute a separate offence.

+- (2) In case an aircraft is involved in a contravention and the contravention is by the owner or operator of the aircraft, the aircraft shall be subject to a lien for the penalty. - (3) Any aircraft subject to a lien for the purpose of sub-regulation (5) may be seized by and placed in the custody of the Authority - (4) The aircraft shall be released from custody of the Authority upon- - (a) payment of the penalty or the amount agreed upon in compromise; - (b) the deposit of a bond in such approved maintenance organisation as the Authority may prescribe, conditioned upon payment of the penalty or the Approved maintenance organisation agreed upon in compromise; and - (c) receiving an order of the court to that effect. - (5) The Authority and any person specifically authorised by name or any police officer not below the rank of inspector authorised by name by the Minister, may compound offences under Part A of Third Schedule to these

+Regulations by assessing the contravention and requiring the person reasonably suspected of having committed the offence to pay to the Authority a fine not exceeding fifty currency points for provisions referred to in Part A of the Third Schedule to these Regulations.
+(6) If any person contravenes any provision specified in Part B of the Third Schedule to these Regulations, he or she shall be liable, on conviction, to a fine not exceeding fifty currency points or to imprisonment for a term of twelve months or both 57.
+Appeal Where any person is aggrieved by an order made under these Regulations, he or she may, within twenty-one days of such order being made, appeal against the order to a higher court and the relevant provisions of the Criminal Procedure Act, shall apply mutatis mutandis , to every such appeal as if it were an appeal against a sentence passed by a higher court in the exercise of its original jurisdiction 58.
+Revocation and savings (1) The Civil Aviation (Approved Maintenance Organisations) Regulations, 2020, S.I.
+No of 2020 is revoked.
+(2) A valid certificate or approval issued or granted by the Authority before the commencement of these Regulations shall, until its expiry, have effect as if issued under these Regulations.